CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/18-06-25-s3-2.png)

-## Task 1: Develop ARM Template to deploy an app to Azure
+## Task 1: Develop an ARM Template to deploy an app to Azure

 In this task, you'll be generating an ARM template to deploy a web application to Azure using Azure App Services and defining the necessary resources.

-1. In your GitHub Copilot Chat window, ask the GitHub Copilot to generate an ARM template to deploy a web app with the necessary resources defined (basic/free pricing plan, basic authentication enabled, and GitHub actions setting disabled).
+1. In the GitHub Copilot Chat panel, type and ask: **"Generate an ARM template to deploy a web app with the necessary resources defined (basic/free pricing plan, basic authentication enabled, and GitHub actions setting disabled)"**.

    ![](../../media/codechat.png)

-1. GitHub Copilt will generate a basic ARM template (which might not be accurate).
+1. GitHub Copilot will generate a basic ARM template (which might not be accurate).
 Copy and paste the ARM template in a new file named **deploy.json**, and utilize GitHub Copilot Suggestions and Chat to refactor the template to your specifications.
 Your ARM template must resemble what is given below, with the resources and specifications.

    ```
    {